-There are five computer labs on campus (GCU Library, College of Education Building, Fleming Building and College of Nursing and Health Care Professions Building).
-All labs are equipped with up-to-date computers and monitors.
+There are two computer labs on campus (GCU Library and the College of Theology building).
+All labs are equipped with up-todate computers and monitors.
 The computer labs offer Internet access and a host of applications for use outside of the classroom.
 In addition to the lab computer resources, wireless Internet access is available for students at various points on campus.